perty/supertrek/ReadMe.md

 Array indexes starts at 1, more human but everywhere else it is 0.

 A common pattern with conditional statement is using a goto statement to skip the next few statements.
-Which becomes a challenge when writing in a modern language where you say that during the condition, execute the next few statements.
+Which becomes a challenge when writing in a modern language where instead you say that during the condition, execute the next few statements.

 ### Challenges